cblop/hci-seminar-2014/talk.md

 # Vladimir Propp

 - created a formalism for Russian folk tales
-- split stories into often used components
+- split stories into series of sequences
 - generalises to other stories quite well

+---
+# Vladimir Propp

+- 7 character functions (hero, villain, helper, etc)
+- 31 story functions, for example:
+	- STRUGGLE: Hero and villain join in direct combat
+	- UNRECOGNIZED ARRIVAL: Hero unrecognized, arrives home or in another country

 ---
 class: center, middle, inverse